dgroomes/my-software/MACOS_SETUP.md

     * Check `Save changes to folder when iTerm2 quits`.
     * Restart iTerm
 1. Install JetBrains Toolbox <https://www.jetbrains.com/toolbox-app/>
+    * Open Toolbox
+    * Log in to your JetBrains account
-    * Install Intellij
+    * Install Intellij Ultimate
+    * In `my-config`, build my JetBrains preferences file (`settings.zip`).
+See instructions in the root `README.md`
+    * Open Intellij
+    * Import settings from the `settings.zip` created earlier
     * Disable unneeded plugins
     * Enable shell integration.
 Go to the Toolbox App Settings in the top right corner (click the hexagon), expand "Shell Scripts", enable the toggle, and set the location to `/usr/local/bin`
-    * Build my JetBrains preferences file (`settings.zip`).
-See instructions in the root `README.md`
     * Open Intellij from the command line with `idea .`
-    * Log in to your JetBrains account (for some reason this didn't work for me in ToolBox.
-Nothing happened when I clicked "Log in".
-So, I just logged in in Intellij)
     * Enable "Use non-modal commit interface".
 See <https://www.jetbrains.com/help/idea/managing-changelists.html>
-      Can I save this in my Intellij preferences
+      Can I save this in my Intellij preferences?
     * In macOS settings, disable the "Cmd + Shift + A" system keyboard shortcut so it does not conflict with the "Find Action" Intellij keyboard shorcut.
 See instructions at <https://intellij-support.jetbrains.com/hc/en-us/articles/360005137400-Cmd-Shift-A-hotkey-opens-Terminal-with-apropos-search-instead-of-the-Find-Action-dialog>
 1. Install Homebrew <https://brew.sh/>